Welcome to our Frequently Asked Questions Section!

 We often receive questions about caring/cleaning jewelry that combines metals, particularly pieces that combine anodized aluminum with other metals.
 It is fine to tumble pieces that combine AA with other metals, in fact that is our preferred method of cleaning.
 If you do not have access to a tumbler, you can clean pieces by hand using blue dish soap.

-You can use the lemon juice method for cleaning pieces that combine tarnishable metals (copper, jewelry brass, bronze) with anodized aluminum, however we recommend not using the salt as it may be too abrasive for the colored rings.
-It is worth noting that repeated lemon-juicing can strip rings of their luster as the procees creates microscopic pitting in the surface of the rings.
+You can use the white vinegar method for cleaning pieces that combine tarnishable metals (copper, jewelry brass, bronze) with anodized aluminum.
+It is worth noting that repeated vinegar cleaning can strip rings of their luster as the procees creates microscopic pitting in the surface of the rings.
 This can be buffed out via tumbling, however if you don't have access to a tumbler, it is recommended to limit the use of this process.
 First and foremost, we recommend storing your pieces in airtight, ziplock baggies with anti-tarnish tabs to minimize the need for cleaning.

 For information about caring for jewelry that combines jump rings with delicate components such as glass rings or crystals, check out this blog post!